Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 That's one of the basic principles of Continuous Integration:

-### Employ build, test & QA processes that are repeatable through automation.
+### Employ a Build, Test & QA process that is Repeatable through Automation.